 Two of the greatest threats to the Snake River Aquifer are direct results of Idaho’s participation in the nuclear weapons production complex.

 Plutonium-contaminated waste from the Rocky Flats trigger factory was buried in unlined pits at INL and has been a matter of public concern since the 1960s.
 As information began surfacing about buried waste contamination reaching the aquifer, Alliance members and Idaho state officials pushed steadily for its exhumation.
-Those efforts reached fruition with the 2008 decision to exhume 5.69 acres of the burial grounds.
-The Alliance is watching the ongoing exhumation very carefully and we will continue to be actively engaged even after the 97-acre burial grounds are covered with a “cap” to impede contaminant migration.
+Those efforts reached fruition with the 2008 decision to dig up 5.69 acres of the burial grounds.
+So far, the Site has exhumed 3.11 acres of waste targeted for removal from above the aquifer.
+The Alliance is watching the ongoing exhumation very carefully and we will continue to be actively engaged even as the 97-acre burial grounds are covered with a “cap” to impede contaminant migration.

 The other major threat now being addressed is from liquid high-level waste stored in buried tanks above the aquifer.
 High-level waste comes from reprocessing irradiated nuclear reactor fuel and contains 99% of the radioactivity that results from nuclear bomb production.
 INL is one of the three DOE sites that reprocessed spent nuclear fuel for the production complex.
-The $500-million Integrated Waste Treatment Unit is set to open this spring to remove the final million gallons of waste from the buried tanks and dry it.
+Most of its liquid high-level waste has been dried and is stored in above ground stainless steel bins.
+The Integrated Waste Treatment Unit (IWTU) was to have removed the final 900,000 gallons of waste from the buried tanks and dry it, too.
+But as the Site was trying to bring the IWTU up to the high temperatures needed to dry the liquid, the system failed and is being substantially redesigned.
+So far, the IWTU has cost $700 million and has not yet operated.
 Eventually, the entire reprocessing facility will also be “capped.”

 All told, cleanup at the Idaho National Laboratory will cost more than $22 billion and take about half a century.
 Even after all of that, Idaho’s land and drinking water will be polluted with nuclear contamination until the end of time.